| |

 finished his law degree at the University of Greifswald.

-A staunch pacifist, with the outbreak of WWI Serner left for Switzerland and ended up in Zürich co-editing with Hugo Ball and Emmy
+A staunch pacifist, with the outbreak of WWI Serner left for Switzerland and ended up in Zurich co-editing with Hugo Ball and Emmy

-he was "the great cynic of the movement, the total anarchist, an Archimedes who put the world out of whack and then left it to hang."
+Serner was "the great cynic of the movement, the total anarchist, an Archimedes who put the world out of whack and then left it to hang."
 And for Christian Schad, it was Serner

 who "fertilized Dada with ideas, who gave Dada its ideology."
 What were these ideas?
 That idealism was a con, that fixed identity was a danger to be avoided, and that